jasonknight/gopress/docs.md

 ```go
 func (o *UserMeta) FindByMetaValue(_findByMetaValue string) ([]*UserMeta, error)
 ```
-FindByMetaValue dynamic finder for meta_value -> []*UserMeta,error Generic and
-programatically generator finder for UserMeta
+FindByMetaValue searchs against the primary key meta_value and will return []*UserMeta,error This method is a programatically generated finder for UserMeta

 ```go